Mental Health Resources

 Learning objectives: Describe behavioral and emotional characteristics of dysregulation, summarize understanding of diagnosis associated with high levels of dysregulation, identify at least (2) evidence based interventions to use with children/teens displaying dysregulation, describe at least (2) parenting strategies to support parents who have a highly dysregulated child/adolescent, and identify when higher levels of care may be appropriate.

-Anxiety: Cultivating supportive strategies for children and youth
+Anxiety: Cultivating supportive strategies for children and youth | Wellness Workshop | Mental Health

 3.5 hours (Virtual-Zoom)

-Suicidal Ideation: Cultivating supportive strategies for children and youth
+Suicidal Ideation: Cultivating supportive strategies for children and youth| Wellness Workshop | Mental Health

 3 hours (Virtual-Zoom)

-Substance Use: Cultivating supportive strategies for children and youth
+Substance Use: Cultivating supportive strategies for children and youth | Wellness Workshop | Mental Health

 3.5 hours (Virtual-Zoom)

-4 hours
+4 hours ( Virtual-Zoom)

-Axles of Anxiety: Who, What, Why
+Axles of anxiety: Who, What, Why | Wellness Workshop | Mental Health

 4 hours (Virtual - Zoom)

-Learning objectives include: identify at least 3 stakeholders involved in the Denton County Protocol for Care Coordination of CSEY victims; gain understanding of the CSE-IT tool and training and how it is used to identify victims and refer for services; recognize signs of complex traumas and appropriate interventions; identify risk factors for male victims of sex trafficking; recognize the impact of victimization on CSEY victims.
+Learning objectives include: identify at least three stakeholders involved in the Denton County Protocol for Care Coordination of CSEY victims; gain understanding of the CSE-IT tool and training and how it is used to identify victims and refer for services; recognize signs of complex traumas and appropriate interventions; identify risk factors for male victims of sex trafficking; recognize the impact of victimization on CSEY victims.
 Target audience: professionals

-Compassion and Empathy: A Response to Bullying
+Compassion and Empathy: A response to bullying | Wellness Workshop | Mental Health

-Encapsulated: The link between substance use disorders & mental health
+Encapsulated: The link between substance use disorders & mental health | Wellness Workshop | Mental Health

 3 hours( Virtual-Zoom)

-Flipping Our Lens on Youth Challenges: Real Problems, Real Solutions
+Flipping Our Lens on Youth Challenges: Real problems, real solutions | Wellness Workshop | Mental Health

 Learning objectives: exploring the intersectionality of technology and pop culture influences on depression, self-harm, and suicide in youth; describe the effects of technology and social media on children and teens' brain, social, and emotional development based on current research; discuss the stressors and challenges today's youth experience from the perspectives of local teens; and describe three strategies to develop positive coping skills to build social and emotional capacity in youth.
 The target audience for this presentation is mental health professionals.

-3 hours
+3 hours ( Virtual-Zoom)

-Responding to COVID-19 as a Community
+Responding to COVID-19 as a community| Wellness Workshop | Mental Health

-Learning objectives include: explain the benefits, pitfalls, and dangers of the increased utilization of the internet; describe at least three coping skills community members can use to respond to the stresses of COVID-19; and describe how mindfulness can be utilized practically to reduce stress.
+Learning objectives include: explain the benefits, pitfalls, and dangers of the increased utilization of the internet; describe at least three coping skills community members can use to respond to the stresses of COVID-19; and explain how mindfulness can be utilized practically to reduce stress.
 Target audience: professionals

-Together for Youth Mental Health & Wellness in Denton County, Part I
+Together for youth mental health & wellness in Denton County, Part I | Wellness Workshop | Mental Health

 Behavior and emotion resources